-In 1978, with a degree in Sociology and no formal art or design training, I established my studio in Philadelphia with the conviction that clothing can be an artistic form of social intervention.
-The umbrella term CONCEPTUAL CLOTHING was created in 1983 to encompass the variety of design, installation, collaboration and curatorial projects which occur in and out of the studio.
+4 decades ago with a degree in Sociology and no formal art or design training, I established my studio in Philadelphia with the conviction that clothing can be an artistic form of social intervention.
+The umbrella term CONCEPTUAL CLOTHING encompasses the variety of design, installation, collaboration and curatorial projects which occur in and out of the studio.

 Always been self-employed: creating diverse projects.
-After working at The Fabric Workshop for a couple of years in Philadelphia, moved my studio briefly to NYC in the early 80s and then to several European cities for a decade + of growth and expansion.
-I began to make metaphorical garments, devised sound and light installation in Holland and the Czech Republic with the collaborative TROPISTs, executed my own multimedia installations, engaged in other collaborative and curatorial projects (many undocumented), made clothing within a variety of contexts, taught in art and design academies, and exhibited in museum and galleries.
+After working at The Fabric Workshop for a couple of years in Philadelphia, moved my studio to NYC and then to several European cities for a decade + of growth and expansion.
+I began to make metaphorical garments, devised sound and light installation in Holland and the Czech Republic with the collaborative TROPISTs, executed multimedia installations, engaged in other collaborative projects (many undocumented and outside of the art world), made clothing within a variety of contexts, taught in art and design academies, and exhibited in museum and galleries.

 In the last 5 years, I have developed several large scale projects that have ignited a deep desire to produce experimental, multimedia performance and crowd projects outside of art institutions.
 In 2013 after three years of research and development, Kate Hamilton and I created The Mine Project / DaDa SPILL, a large-scale multimedia installation, performance and crowd project in an abandoned cement mine in NY State.
 We staged an unscripted massive, absurdist security breach in which costumed ‘cultural interpretive guides’ lead people from one faulty exploration of security to another.
 We had one single performance in the Widow Jane Mine in Rosendale, NY.
 July 27, 2013 and 300 people participated.
 This project was followed by a participatory resistance movement within an ‘occupied territory’ staged in a public park in New Orleans (a de-facto occupied territory).
 The Clouet Gardens Project, Fringe Festival, New Orleans Nov.
 2015.
 Most recently I developed and executed a project in Marseille France title DECALEZ!